MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/component-updates/Winlogon-Automatic-Restart-Sign-On--ARSO-.md

 If the device is joined to Active Directory or Azure Active Directory, this policy only applies to Windows Update restarts.
 Otherwise, this will apply to both Windows Update restarts and user-initiated restarts and shutdowns.

-If you don't configure this policy setting, it is enabled by default.
-When the policy is enabled, the user is automatically signed in and the session is automatically locked with all lock screen apps configured for that user after the device boots.
+If you don't configure this policy setting, it's enabled by default.
+When the policy is enabled, the user is automatically signed in and the session is automatically locked with all lock screen apps configured for that user after the device restarts.

-After enabling this policy, you can configure its settings through the ConfigAutomaticRestartSignOn policy, which configures the mode of automatically signing in and locking the last interactive user after a restart or cold boot.
+After enabling this policy, you can configure its settings through the ConfigAutomaticRestartSignOn policy, which configures the mode of automatically signing in and locking the last interactive user after a restart or power up.

-If you disable this policy setting, the device does not configure automatic sign in.
-The user's lock screen apps are not restarted after the system restarts.
+If you disable this policy setting, the device doesn't configure automatic sign in.
+The user's lock screen apps aren't restarted after the system restarts.

 **Registry editor:**